zabokaa/front-end_1st-steps/README.md

 # My Portfolio
-Learned HTML and CSS as I work on creating my very first and own responsive portfolio website from scratch
+Learned HTML and CSS as I work on creating my very first and own responsive portfolio website from scratch.